the-e3n/block-highlighter/README.md

 ## Known Issues

 - None, Currently but if you find any please let me know by raising an issue on github

+## Basic Telemetry Collection

+This extension collects basic telemetry provided by VSCode to track the number of users and the configuration used.
+This data is used to improve the extension and provide better support to the users.
+No personal data is collected.
+You can opt-out of telemetry by disabling it in vscode settings.
+You can also get your data or ask to delete it by contacting me through github.